danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 In addition to generating text contained within this report, LLMs were also used to refine and collect my loose notes from the interviews.
 In Appendix X, you can see examples of this process.

-#### New Challenges Presented by Working with LLMs
+#### Prompt Engineering

 Prompt engineering is a critical process for achieving high-quality results with LLMs, which have proven to be highly beneficial in various tasks.
 According to @dair.aiPromptEngineeringGuide2023, "prompt engineering is a relatively new discipline for developing and optimizing prompts to efficiently use language models (LMs) for a wide variety of applications and research topics.
 Prompt engineering skills help to better understand the capabilities and limitations of large language models (LLMs)."

 As GPT-3.5 and GPT-4 do not currently support fine-tuning for specific tasks, prompt engineering becomes even more essential in obtaining high-quality results.
 The Prompt Engineering Guide from DAIR.AI (2023) proved to be an excellent resource for prompting the models as it offers a repository of knowledge about prompt engineering, referencing state of the art research in the area, such as @weiChainThoughtPrompting2022,

 The process of prompt engineering includes selecting appropriate text prompts, tuning the model's hyperparameters, and tailoring the prompt design to the model's capabilities.
-The primary objective is to create prompts that provide sufficient context for the LLM to generate high-quality results while avoiding those that may lead to incorrect or irrelevant outputs.
+The primary objective is to create prompts that provide sufficient context for the LLM to generate high-quality results while avoiding those that may lead to incorrect or irrelevant outputs (@dair.aiPromptEngineeringGuide2023; @shiehBestPracticesPrompt).

-In summary, effective prompt engineering is crucial for obtaining accurate and relevant results with LLMs.
-The Prompt Engineering Guide from @dair.aiPromptEngineeringGuide2023 provides valuable insights into the process, making it an excellent resource for those seeking to improve their LLM's performance.

 #### Platforms Used